datagrok-ai/public/help/develop/how-to/folder-content-preview.md

 <!-- TITLE: Develop custom file handlers -->

-## Folder content preview
+# Folder content preview

 To provide custom folder content preview, register a function tagged as `folderViewer` that takes two parameters `folder` and `files`, inspects them and returns a widget if a custom preview could be provided, or null otherwise.

-The following function adds the 'START' button if one of the files in that folder is named "demog.csv":
+The following function adds the 'START' button if one of the files in that folder is named " demog.csv":

 ```js
 //tags: folderViewer